 - Providing context-based information

 - Providing information only when users need it

-All of these factors will enhance user experience and help them complete interactions satisfactorily.
+These factors will enhance user experience and help them complete interactions satisfactorily.

 People are used to personalization on platforms they interact with often when they’re online.
-Facebook, Twitter, Instagram, etc., provide personalized experiences so users only see and get what they like.
+Facebook, Twitter, Instagram, etc., provide personalized experiences, so users only see and get what they like.

 - Offer recommendations based on user behavior on your website.
 For example, if the user has placed an order for a particular product, show them related products to improve their shopping experience.